typhomnt/Website/content/pbr_intro.md

     }

-Inside the directIllumination function, we iterate through each light of the scene and determine if the current interection point is in the shadow of an object (which can be it self) by casting a ray in the direction of the light.
+Inside the directIllumination function, we iterate through each light of the scene and determine if the current intersection point is in the shadow of an object (which can be it self) by casting a ray in the direction of the light.
 If the intersection point is actually lighted, we compute its radiance inside the PBR function.
-Otherwise we assign an ambient color weighted by the ambient occulsion factor of the material.
+Otherwise we assign an ambient color weighted by the ambient occlusion factor of the material.
 Finally we update the reflection intensity factor by computing the length of th Fresnel term.

     vec3 directIllumination(in HitSurface hit,in Ray r,inout float refl)
     {